 - Let brining mixture sit for 2-3 hours.
 After a few hours cabbage will appear wilted.

 - Strain and rinse cabbage VERY thoroughly to ensure most of the salt is rinsed off.

-- Using gloves, mix cabbage together with all of the vegetables, spices, apple or pear, and fish sauce (optional but recommended).
+- Using gloves, mix cabbage together with all of the vegetables, spices, apple or pear, fish sauce, and soy sauce (optional).
 Combine all ingredients thoroughly

 - Add kimchi to mason jars- leaving about an inch of room in each container.
 Place jars in room temperature for 2-3 days.
 Open lids everyday to allow gases to escape.